 - First and most importantly, fast action created by sentence fragments and enhanced by figurative language builds suspense.

 - Gary Paulsen uses incredible detail.
 Students learn how to survive in the wilderness by Paulsen’s almost step-by-step descriptions.
-Students can explain how to construct a blow and arrow, build a fire, or even make a fishing spear after reading Hatchet.
+Students can explain how to construct a bow and arrow, build a fire, or even make a fishing spear after reading Hatchet.
 I once read a newspaper article about a teen who was lost in the woods for several days.
 He was able to use what he learned in the book Hatchet to help him survive.
 How incredible is that!

 - Vivid imagery paints a picture of each scene in the reader’s mind.

 Do you want to give Hatchet a try?
-Below are some activities including free printable to enhance your Hatchet novel study.
+Below are some activities including a free printable to enhance your Hatchet novel study.

-Activities to Do with Hatchet
+Activities for Hatchet

 Raspberry Hot Chocolate